WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 alarming on its own (i.e., only if some other relevant alarm _isn't_ alarming).
 Composite alarms allow us flexibility to decide when precisely we need to send a new alert so that we can reduce noise.

+I haven't made a specific recommendation to use composite alarms anywhere in this implementation plan because it will be dependent on the observed behaviour of the alarm over time.
+I want to avoid applying complicated conditions too eagerly to the alarms if we can avoid it.

 ## Outlined Steps